bryanrg22/electionBetsImpact/README.md

 Below is a suggested timeline from May 26 through August 2nd (excluding weekends, June 2-6, and July 15‑16).

+Tasks Completed/In Progress:
-- **Week 0** – Finalize research questions, set up XScraper, API Keys, and Twitter/X 2024 US Election Dataset.
+- **Task 1** – Finalize research questions, set up XScraper, API Keys, and Twitter/X 2024 US Election Dataset.
-- **Week 1** – Create keyword lists, and begin colelcting data first from Twitter/X 2024 US Election Dataset.
+- **Task 2** – Create keyword lists, and begin colelcting data first from Twitter/X 2024 US Election Dataset.
-- **Week 2** – Expand keyword lists and run full-scale scraping for the initial time window.
+- **Task 3** – Expand keyword lists and run full-scale scraping for the initial time window.
 Start fetching Kalshi market data.
-- **Week 3** – Clean and preprocess Twitter/X. Exclude July 15‑16 from scraping jobs.
+- **Task 4** – Clean and preprocess Twitter/X.
-- **Week 4** – Perform exploratory analysis on engagement metrics and correlate with betting trends.
+- **Task 5** – Perform exploratory analysis on engagement metrics and correlate with betting trends.

+Future Tasks:
-- **Week 5** – Refine analyses, produce visualizations, and begin drafting preliminary findings.
+- **Task 1** – Refine analyses, produce visualizations, and begin drafting preliminary findings.
+- **Task 2** – Expand project to include other social media platforms such as TikTok, Instagram, Truth Social, etc.
-- **Week 6** – Complete all scraping runs and finalize data cleaning steps.
+- **Task 3** – Complete all scraping runs and finalize data cleaning steps.
-- **Week 7** – Summarize results and prepare any presentations or reports due at the end of the project.
+- **Task 3** – Summarize results and prepare any presentations or reports due at the end of the project.

 ## Data Collected